Word Gems

 But Einstein’s insight was truly astonishing.
 He saw a link between energy and mass, a mediation by something appearing to be totally unrelated to the process.
 Einstein was the first to see that the speed of light squared, an utterly enormous number, would serve as the “velocity” in the old-physics equation.

 The speed of light is one of the great constants of science.
 It's like 32 degrees turns water into a solid.
-For energy and matter, the speed of light is where the dance speeds up, where they do-se-do and change partners.
-The conversion of energy to mass doesn't happen with relish below the speed of light, just as you can't freeze your ice-cubes at normal fridge temperatures.
-It's how things are put together.
+For energy and matter, the speed of light is where the dance really speeds up, where they do-se-do and change partners.
+The conversion of mass to energy, or the other way, doesn't happen with relish below the speed of light, just as you can't freeze your ice-cubes at normal fridge temperatures.
+It's just how things are put together.
+It's a local ordinance for this realm.

 I think physicist Peter Russell gave us the best answer.
 From light’s point of view, there is no time, no mass, and no speed.
-From our point of view, at the speed of light, the old familiar guard-rails of this seemingly matter-bound universe begin to break apart, we fall down the rabbit-hole, the heavens roll back, the frail stage-scenery is taken away, a door to a new magical realm opens, and we enter the “real world” of the photon - for it, there is no distance or time.
-At the speed of light, the rules of "common sense" change considerably.
+From our point of view, as third-party observers, at the speed of light the old familiar guard-rails of this seemingly matter-bound universe begin to break apart, we fall down the rabbit-hole, the heavens roll back, the frail stage-scenery is taken away, a door to a new magical domain opens...